Chriscodinglife/ML-Final-Project-Ethereum-Predicter/README.md

 ![error](images/errorvsdegrees.png)

-#### As it can be seen above, the best order of degrees was 2 for my model, which is typically the default order of degrees for a base polynomail regression model.
+#### As it can be seen above, the best order of degrees was 2 for my model, which is typically the default order of degrees for a base polynomial regression model.
 A linear regression model which typically has an order of 1 degree has more error than a order degree of 2 polynomail regression model.
 Anything past two would increase my error output.

 ## Here comes the money: Implementing my model into an App